 1. If you have specific dates but don’t care about the destination you can search your home (and nearby) airports and select the destination as everywhere.
 Just enter your dates and Skyscanner will tell you the cheapest places to fly to during those dates.

 2. If you have a specific destination you want to visit but are flexible with dates you can search the cheapest month to travel to that destination and Skyscanner will do all the work for you.
-Their app is just a great as their website, download it here and always fly whenever you can or wherever you want to affordably!
+Their app is just a great as their website, download it here.

-We booked the Renaissance Aruba Resort and Casino because of Flamingo Beach on their private island.
-It’s where you see all of the infamous photos of people feeding the flamingos.
-If you don’t stay here and want to visit the island you will have to pay $100 per person for a day pass.
-If you’re going with your child, kids are only allowed on the beach with the flamingos from 9-10AM as it’s on the adult only side of the island.
-The price of the hotel was the same and in some cases cheaper than the other options nearby.
-The hotel is in a great location; there are shops, restaurants, and a movie theater in the outdoor mall which is basically attached to the family side of the hotel.
+Renaissance Aruba Resort is in a great location; there are shops, restaurants, and a movie theater in the outdoor mall attached to the hotel.
 It is also directly across the street from the I Love Aruba sign.
 It’s ten minutes from the airport and the taxi will cost $18.
 Be aware that if you fly in on a Sunday their is a surcharge for taxis and the price will be $21.

 Day One: Hotel Pool, Exploring our Hotel Area and Sea Salt Grill